 The perfect pants for summer don’t exist, you say?
-Here to prove you wrong are these wide leg pants made with Spoonflower’s Lightweight Cotton Twill and Burda Style Pattern 6966.
+Here to prove you wrong are these wide leg pants (they’re beginner-friendly!) made with Spoonflower’s Lightweight Cotton Twill and Burda Style Pattern 6966.
 We can’t get enough of the flowy and relaxed fit.
 Customize with your favorite Spoonflower pattern and get to sewing with our video and step-by-step tutorial below.

 *Please refer to the pattern instructions to determine the final yardage needed for your size.

 Start by laying out your fabric, pinning down the pattern pieces, and cutting them out.
 You should have a front leg piece, back leg piece and a waistband piece.

 Mark your notches to help match the front and back leg pieces